ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

 :set lazyredraw - for macros dont redraw screen, faster replay

 ## EX MODE:
-Q - in normal mode will go into ex model visual -exit ex mode vi - short for visual
+Q - in normal mode will go into ex model, neovim doesnt have it visual -exit ex mode vi - short for visual